This is a true story. It is my personal testimony of coming to know Jesus. I have changed some names to protect privacy.

 Our home was run in some ways like a military ship with my Mom on deck as the officer in charge.
 She kept order with strict discipline, and often wielded an item called, “The Board of Education,” which unfortunately for me, found its way to my backside more often than I would like to admit.

 Due to my parents being very strict, my Mom was only able to give what she had within her and since she had many different areas where she was pouring out, her attempts to nurture me did not have the consistency that she may have desired.
-Due to the lack of an intimate and tender relationship with my mom, I was afraid to approach her after I was sexually assaulted at the age of 8 by some teenage boys.
+Due to the lack of an intimate, tender, relationship with my mom, I was afraid to approach her after I was sexually assaulted at the age of 8.

-I despised myself for being a female reasoning that if I had not been a female, than this would never have happened to me.
+I began to despise myself for being a female, and figured that if I’d not been a female, than this would never have happened to me.

-When I was in 5th grade, my elementary school had an after school program called Bible Club.
-Even though I had heard about Jesus from my parents and at church, it was the first time that I realized that I needed to respond to Him by opening up the door of my heart.
+In 5th grade, I attended an after school program called Bible Club.
+Even though I’d heard about Jesus from my parents and at church, this was the first time that I realized that I needed to respond to Him by opening up the door of my heart.

 As I imagined opening up the door of my heart to Him, I literally felt Him tangibly entering into me.
 It was the first time in my life that I felt His Presence and it felt so good!
-I was so excited that I ran home and told my Mom all about it.
+After doing this, I was so excited that I ran home and told my Mom all about it.
 She was absolutely thrilled.
 This was the beginning of my prayer life and would continue my talks with God each night while lying in bed.
 I felt so very close to Him and my heart was so full of love for Him.
-I would squeeze my pillow as hard as I could, telling Him how much I loved Him.
+Each night before going to sleep, I would squeeze my pillow as hard as I could, telling Him how much I loved Him.

 One night, I found the courage to talk to Him about the sexual assaults.
-I prayed that He would stop them from happening again.
+So I asked Him if He would stop them from happening to me again.
 Sadly, they continued.
 This marked a significant break between the Lord and me.
-I wondered if He was mad at me and if it really had been my fault after all.
-Also, I didn’t have anyone that I could confide in about these things.
-I sometimes wonder if I had what my life would have been like.
-But I was alone in carrying my shameful burden and so I began to just survive.
+My relationship with Him completely changed and I couldn’t understand why He did not answer my cry for help.
+Was He mad at me?
+Where the guys right… was I a prostitute and a whore?
+Was this really my fault after all?
+I didn’t have anyone that I could confide in or talk to about this, so I carried it all deep inside of me.
+I was alone in carrying my shameful secrets and began to just survive.

 Our family continued to attend church, but for me, it felt like I was just going through the motions of knowing God.
-As I matured into a young woman, I continued to hide my shameful secret from others.
+I had felt so close to Him at one time in my life but now He was just a Rule Maker that I didn’t understand and I had no ability to obey His Rules.
+As I matured into a young woman, I continued to hide my secret from others.
 The truth was, deep down I felt so terribly ugly and dirty.

 I felt like I was an impostor around other girls my age.
 They all seemed to be so happy and care free.
 I admired their femininity and couldn’t understand why I felt so awkward about mine.
 I wanted to hide my changing figure and did so by wearing baggy clothes to escape being noticed by unwanted male attention.
 I even borrowed clothes from my brothers’ closet to wear, since I felt more comfortable in them.